Positivity in T-Equivariant K-theory of flag varieties associated to Kac-Moody groups: Introduction

-where $\{\alpha_1, \dots, \alpha_r\}$ are the simple roots. \end{theorem} As an immediate consequence of the above theorem (by evaluating at $1$), we obtain the following result (cf. Corollary \ref{maincor}) which generalizes one of the main results of Brion [B] (conjectured by A.S.
-Buch) from the finite to any symmetrizable Kac-Moody case.
+where $\{\alpha_1, \dots, \alpha_r\}$ are the simple roots, i.e., $ (-1)^{\ell (u)+\ell (v)+ \ell (w)} \,p^w_{u,v}$ is a polynomial in the variables $x_1=e^{-\alpha_1}-1, \dots, x_r=e^{-\alpha_r}-1$ with non-negative integral coefficients. \end{theorem} By a result of Kostant-Kumar [KK, Proposition 3.25], \beqn K^{\optop}(X) \simeq \bz\otimes_{R(T)}\, K^{\optop}_T(X), \eeqn where $\bz$ is considered as an $R(T)$-module via the evaluation at $1$ and $K^{\optop}(X)$ is the topological (non-equivariant) $K$-group of $X$.
+Thus, as an immediate consequence of the above theorem (by evaluating at $1$), we obtain the following result (cf. Corollary \ref{maincor}).
+The following corollary was conjectured by A.S.
+Buch in the finite case and proved in this case by Brion [B].

 \begin{corollary} For any $u,v,w\in W$,